vSphere8upgrade/7u3-to-8u1/README.md

 ### vSphere Lifecycle Manager (VUM Replacement)

 It’s important to get familiarized with the replacement for VUM (vSphere Upgrade Manager) called vSphere Lifecycle Management (vLCM).
 VUM is deprecated in vSphere 8 which means vSphere 8 is going to be the last vSphere release that supports baseline lifecycle management.
-If you have not switched to vSphere Lifecycle Manager single image, Please review the Switching from Using Baselines to Using Images links below.
+If you have not switched to vSphere Lifecycle Manager single image, please review the __Switching from using baselines to using images__ link below.

 __Introduction to vLCM__